Pauline Baynes: Personal life

-Two years after her husband died Baynes received a telephone call from a stranger.
-She was Karin Gasch (born 1942), a daughter of Gasch's by an earlier marriage in Germany, who had used the opportunity created by the collapse of the government of the German Democratic Republic to investigate what had happened to her father after the end of the war.
-Baynes formed an enduring and loving bond with Gasch's daughter and the rest of her step-family, and was happy to take on the unanticipated roles of mother, grandmother and great-grandmother.
+Two years after her husband died Baynes was contacted by Karin Gasch (born 1942), a daughter of Gasch's by an earlier marriage.
+Baynes took on the role of a Gasch family member.
 "It was", she said, "like something magical coming back at me through a wardrobe."

-Among the friends with whom Baynes liked to discuss art, literature, religion and politics were the magician David Weeks and the writers Wayne G. Hammond, David Henshaw, Christina Scull and Brian Sibley.
+Baynes became a friend of the Tolkien scholars Wayne G. Hammond, David Henshaw, Christina Scull and Brian Sibley.
 Baynes was also close to Tolkien, whose Christianity she approved of as "more rooted and unobtrusive" than Lewis's.
-After Tolkien and his wife had retired to Bournemouth Baynes and Gasch used to visit them and join them for holidays.
-The two old soldiers enjoyed swapping wartime reminiscences.
-After Tolkien died in 1973 Baynes and Gasch were among just twelve mourners whom his family invited to his funeral.
+After Tolkien and his wife had retired to Bournemouth, Baynes and Gasch used to visit them and join them for holidays.

-Baynes worked in a study crammed with the many eclectic books that she used as resources for research.
-Her desk was placed under a window overlooking the small high-hedged garden that her husband had created for her, and in which his ashes were scattered.
-She liked to draw and paint with her dogs dozing at her feet, and with the music of Handel in the background.

 Death and legacy

-Baynes died of ischaemic heart disease in Dockenfield at the age of 85, on 1 August 2008, leaving behind unpublished illustrations for The Quran, Aesop's Fables and Brian Sibley's Osric the Extraordinary Owl (the last of which was to make it into print thirteen years later).
-Her funeral was held in Dockenfield's Anglican church, and she was cremated at the Park Crematorium in Aldershot.
-The value of her estate at probate was £990,695 (2009) (£1.28m in 2021).
-She bequeathed her archive of several hundred drawings and paintings, her library of more than two thousand books and her intellectual property rights to the Oxford Programme of Williams College, Williamstown, Massachusetts, with a request that her collection should be housed in the college's Chapin Library of Rare Books.
-(The copyright in most of her Narnian artwork is owned by C. S. Lewis Pte Ltd, Lewis's literary estate.)
+Baynes died in Dockenfield on 1 August 2008, leaving behind unpublished illustrations for The Quran, Aesop's Fables and Sibley's Osric the Extraordinary Owl: this last was printed thirteen years later.
+She bequeathed her archive of several hundred drawings and paintings, her library of more than two thousand books, and her intellectual property rights to the Oxford Programme of Williams College, Williamstown, Massachusetts, with a request that her collection should be housed in the college's Chapin Library of Rare Books.
 There is a second, small Baynes archive at the University of Oregon.
-Her death was noted in obituaries in several newspapers.
-Sibley's, in The Independent, summed up the style of his friend thus:
+Sibley, writing in The Independent, summed up the style of his friend thus: